 How do I attend online classes?
 Do I have to be at my computer at a certain time each day?

 Online students at BUSSW access their courses through the Online Campus platform.
 Coursework can be accessed online anytime, day or night.
-Students also enroll in weekly, required Live Classroom sessions that are held for 1 to 1.15 hours a week on Sunday and Monday evenings.
+Students also enroll in weekly, required Live Classroom sessions that are held for 1 to 1.5 hours a week on Sunday OR Monday evenings between 6-10:30 p.m.
+Eastern Time.
 Students register for these sessions in advance.
+Students almost always have course offerings on Sundays and Mondays and the student chooses which of those 2 days works best for them for that 7-week course.
 You can view an online course demo here.

 As an online student, what types of support are available to me?